arduino-libraries/Arduino_Opta_Blueprint/AddNewExpansion.md

 Please note that I am assuming that your custom expansion is called `NewExpansion` but this is of course a generic name that has to be converted in the actual expansion name.

+The use of this function leads to an important point: custom expansions dynamically calculated "enumerative" type.
+For example: Opta Analog is identified by a type number equal to EXPANSION_OPTA_ANALOG (the actual value is unimportant and should never be used, but in this particular case is 4).
+This means that if you use Controller.getExpansionType(i) and at the index i you have an Analog expansion you'll get always EXPANSION_OPTA_ANALOG value (i.e. 4).
+This happens because the controller is aware of the existence of Analog expansion even if they do not call the register function (this is privilege for Arduino expansions).
+But when you register a custom expansion via registerCustomExpansion this is not true anymore: the Controller registers the expansion and assigns to the expansion type a unique value.
+This value is returned by the function registerCustomExpansion itself (or -1 if something's wrong).
+You don't need to save this value since it can be always retrieved using the controller function `OptaController.getExpansionType(string)`.
+As the parameter of this function always use the NewExpansion::getProduct() function.
+So suppose that your custom expansion is at the position 2 in the chain of expansions, to know that the expansion is of New Expansion type you can do something like: `OptaController.getExspansionType(NewExpansion::getProdut() == OptaController.getExpansionType(2)`.
+The expression on the left of `==` returns the type of the product while the expression on the right returns the actual value type the controller assigned to the custom expansion.
+Please note that the use of getExpansionType(index) is not so much interesting at the practical level.
+You can always avoid to use it by asking for an expansion using `NewExpansionExpansion exp = OptaController.getExpansion(index)` and then checking for the validity of the returned expansion using the bool() operator (i.e. `if(exp)` -> this will be true only if the expansion at index is actually of type NewExpansion).